 The Probate Process

-Our dedicated team of probate solicitors will be on hand to guide you seamlessly through the probate process, ensuring that all the required tasks are completed efficiently and correctly, helping you to avoid any claims being made on the estate or any potential disputes arising.
+Our dedicated team of probate solicitors will be on hand to guide you seamlessly through the probate process, ensuring that all the required tasks are completed efficiently and correctly, helping you to avoid any claims being made against the estate or any potential disputes arising.

-- Applying for grant of probate
+- Applying for the grant of probate

 - Collecting any money that is owed

 - Settling any debts due (including any outstanding taxes)

 - Closing bank accounts

 Rules of Intestacy

 Where there is a valid Will, the estate will pass to those named in the Will.
 Where there is not a valid Will, a suitable family member could apply to be an administrator and can, therefore, act on behalf of the estate where the Rules of Intestacy will apply.